 The use of social media is steadily increasing along with the development of smartphones in our world and K-pop idols are no exception.
 Social media sites such as Twitter and Instagram aren’t just platforms for idols to update their fans about their activities, they also help to break the physical barrier separating us from them, allowing fans to directly interact with the idol.
+These platforms have helped them grow instagram followers, as well as twitter followers.
 At times, the idols even reply or acknowledge the comments or tweets of their fans through fan talks, which is a great method to make a fan’s day.
-By showing more of their true selves through social media, idols are able to garner more support and love from their fans, which is as good a business strategy as any other.
+By showing more of their true selves through social media, idols can garner more support and love from their fans, which is as good a business strategy as any other.
 Here are five idols who are particularly social media savvy and are consistently appearing on fans’ feeds.

 1. Jae (Day6)

 This guitarist from freshly-debuted band Day6 has been grabbing attention recently not just because of his group or his amazing voice but also because of his hilarious tweets and Instagram posts.
 Known fondly by fans all over the world as the “hashtag king”, he literally hashtags everything ranging from “#NoseBloatedLikeSquidward” to “#EveryVillainGottaHaveAFurCoat”.
+If you ever need to find new hashtags for your posts, you might want to use his hashtags as inspiration as they’re so original.
 Popular news website Soompi also noticed that, as can be seen by their humorous interaction on Twitter with JYP Entertainment’s Twitter account regarding Jae and his love for hashtags.